mattermost/docs/source/overview/features.rst

 7. **High availability**

-Scale to support the entire organization with high availability clustering.
+Scale to support the entire organization with high-availability clustering.

 .. image:: ../images/network_diagram.png

-8. **Compliance Reporting**
+8. **Compliance reporting**

 Meet compliance and governance requirements with Global Relay and Actiance integration.

 .. image:: ../images/compliance_reports.png

-9. **Data Retention**
+9. **Data retention**

 Set custom policies for how long messages and file uploads are kept in channels and direct messages.

 .. image:: ../images/data_retention.png

-10. **Custom Branding**
+10. **Custom branding**

-Customize your system to match your company identity, and even completely white-label the user experience.
+Customize your system to match your company identity and even completely white-label the user experience.

 .. image:: ../images/custom_branding.png

-11. **Enterprise Search**
+11. **Enterprise search**

 Provide instantaneous full text search with Elasticsearch integration.